-A student who achieves at the at target performance level typically calculates At Target accurately, reasons abstractly, interprets data, and uses mathematical tools to solve problems.
-The student calculates accurately by • solving word problems involving the area of rectangles • multiplying numbers by 1, 2, 3, 4, and 5 solving equations using positive and negative numbers • calculating volume of rectangular prisms by packing unit cubes The student reasons abstractly by explaining relationships between unit fractions and decimals • representing variables in expressions • representing unknown values in expressions • recognizing equivalent expressions involving addition or subtraction The student interprets data by • recognizing the overall shape of data in a graph • identifying outliers in a data distribution The student uses mathematical tools to solve problems by calculating area with unit squares and tiling A student who achieves at the advanced performance level typically Advanced calculates accurately, reasons abstractly, explains reasoning, and interprets real-world problems and models their solutions.
-The student calculates accurately by • using tiling and a formula to find the area of a rectangle • using a formula to calculate the volume of rectangular prisms dividing numbers by 1, 2, 3, 4, and 5 recognizing and representing ratios of many to one (for example, 3:1) • adding, comparing, and decomposing fractions (for example, 2/4 = 1/4 + 1/4) The student reasons abstractly by • recognizing the overall shape of data on a graph The student explains reasoning by • communicating measurements of center by using data distribution (for example, a graph or line plot) The student interprets real-world problems and models their solutions by ne student interprets real-world problems and models their solutions by

-- solving real-world problems - using properties of operations to generate equivalent expressions involving addition and subtraction - explaining inequalities and integers in the real world
+At Torgot A student who achieves at the at target performance level typically calculates At Target accurately, reasons abstractly, interprets data, and uses mathematical tools to solve problems. solve problems.
+The student calculates accurately by solving word problems involving the area of rectangles multiplying numbers by 1, 2, 3, 4, and 5 aching countiers using positive and possitive numbers solving equations using positive and negative numbers • calculating volume of rectangular prisms by packing unit cubes The student reasons abstractly by explaining relationships between unit fractions and decimals representing variables in expressions representing unknown values in expressions recognizing equivalent expressions involving addition or subtraction The student interprets data by recognizing the overall shape of data in a graph identifying outliers in a data distribution The student uses mathematical tools to solve problems by calculating area with unit squares and tiling Advanced A student who achieves at the advanced performance level typically calculates accurately, reasons abstractly, explains reasoning, and interprets real-world problems and models their solutions.
+The student calculates accurately by using tiling and a formula to find the area of a rectangle using timing and a formula to find the area of a rectangle using a formula to calculate the volume of rectangular prisms dividing numbers by 1, 2, 3, 4, and 5 recognizing and representing ratios of many to one (for example, 3:1) adding, comparing, and decomposing fractions (for example, 2/4 = 1/4 + 1/4) The student reasons abstractly by recognizing the overall shape of data on a graph The student explains reasoning by communicating measurements of center by using data distribution (for example, a graph or line plot) The student interprets real-world problems and models their solutions by solving real-world problems using properties of operations to generate equivalent expressions using properties of operations to generate equivalent expressions involving addition and subtraction explaining inequalities and integers in the real world

-, Emerging A student who achieves at the emerging performance level typically attends 0 0 to and seeks objects and people and looks for and makes use of mathematical structures (for example, patterns and attributes of shapes).
-The student attends to and seeks objects and people by paying attention to and noticing new things in the environment recognizing measurable attributes of an object (for example, size, shape, and number of sides) identifying objects that are the same and objects that are different The student looks for and makes use of mathematical structures by combining objects and partitioning, or dividing, objects into sets • classifying objects arranging objects using a rule recognizing separate objects and objects in a set recognizing the concept of whole on a set model Approaching A student who achieves at the approaching the target performance level typically identifies repeated calculations, looks for and makes use the Target of mathematical structures, and models with mathematics. , and the second The student identifies repeated calculations by modeling and solving repeated addition (for example, 2 + 2 + 2 or 4 + 4 + 4) modeling and solving repeated subtraction (for example, 10 - 2 - 2 - 2) The student looks for and makes use of mathematical structures by matching identical two-dimensional and three-dimensional shapes The student models with mathematics by • recognizing increasing or decreasing patterns (for example, 1, 3, 5 or 8, 6, 4) recognizing line plots, bar graphs, and picture graphs • recognizing lines, line segments, points, and rays
+Emerging A student who achieves at the emerging performance level typically attends to and seeks objects and people and looks for and makes use of mathematical structures (for example, patterns and attributes of shapes).
+The student attends to and seeks objects and people by paying attention to and noticing new things in the environment recognizing measurable attributes of an object (for example, size, shape, and number of sides) identifying objects that are the same and objects that are different The student looks for and makes use of mathematical structures by combining objects and partitioning, or dividing, objects into sets classifying objects arranging objects using a rule recognizing separate objects and objects in a set recognizing the concept of whole on a set model Approaching A student who achieves at the approaching the target performance level typically identifies repeated calculations, looks for and makes use the Target of mathematical structures, and models with mathematics.
+The student identifies repeated calculations by • modeling and solving repeated addition (for example, 2 + 2 + 2 or 4 + 4 + 4) • modeling and solving repeated subtraction (for example, 10 - 2 - 2 - 2 - 2) The student looks for and makes use of mathematical structures by matching identical two-dimensional and three-dimensional shapes The student models with mathematics by recognizing increasing or decreasing patterns (for example, 1, 3, 5 or 8, 6, 4) recognizing line plots, bar graphs, and picture graphs recognizing lines, line segments, points, and picture graphs • recognizing intes, line segments, points, and rays